National champions: Clemson dominates Alabama in every aspect, wins Dabo Swinney's second title

 Not much.

 Kicker Greg Huegel missed an extra-point attempt that proved to not matter.
-The defensive line was also playing without star Dexter Lawrence, who failed a drug test for ostarine and was suspended.
+Clemson kept its miscues to a minimum while taking advance of Alabama's mistakes.

 Turning point